gorkazl/PathLims/README.md

 	>>> modulename?
 	>>> functionname?

-For questions, bug reports, etc, please write to <galib@Zamora-Lopez.xyz>, or open an issue in GitHub.
+For questions, bug reports, etc, please write to <gorka@Zamora-Lopez.xyz>, or open an issue in GitHub.

 ### LICENSE
-Copyright 2018 - 2019, Gorka Zamora-López <gorka@Zamora-Lopez.xyz>
+Copyright 2018, Gorka Zamora-López <<gorka@Zamora-Lopez.xyz>> and Romain Brasselet.

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this software except in compliance with the License.
+Licensed under the Apache License, Version 2.0.
+You may not use this software except in compliance with the License.
 You may obtain a copy of the License at

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 -----------------------------------------------------------------
 ### WHAT IS NEW

-##### November 22, 2019
+##### November 9, 2025 (Release of Version 2)

-Stable version 1.0.0 checked, validated and released.
+Stable version 2.0 checked, validated and released.

-* PathLims has been registered in PyPI ([https://pypi.org/project/pathlims/](https://pypi.org/project/pathlims/)).
-Direct installation and version management using `pip` is now available.
-* Two Jupyter notebooks added for tutorial: *EmpiricalNets_Directed.ipynb* and *EmpiricalNets_Undirected.ipynb.*

-##### December 31, 2018
-Example scripts have been added and some datasets:

-- Two scripts (*EmpiricalNets_Directed.py* and *EmpiricalNets_Undirected.py*) to illustrate how to compare the pathlength and efficiency of real networks to those of ring lattices, random graphs and the true ultra-long and ultra-short limits.
-- Four scripts (*UltraLong_Digraphs.py*, *UltraLong_Graphs.py*, *UltraShort_Digraphs.py* and *UltraShort_Graphs.py*) in which ultra-long and ultra-short networks are generated, their pathlength and efficiencies  are numerically calculated, and compared to the theoretical values for corroboration.

-##### December 22, 2018
-Version 1.0.0b2 (beta) of PathLims has been uploaded.
+* The library has been reshaped to be compliant with the modern [PyPA specifications](https://packaging.python.org/en/latest/specifications/).
+* [Hatch](https://hatch.pypa.io/latest/) was chosen as the tool to build and publish the package.
+See the *pyproject.toml* file.
+* Bug fixes to adapt to the various changes in NumPy since last release of PathLims.
+* Sample and validation scripts in the "*Examples/*" folder revised and adapted to recent changes in Python and NumPy.